JeremyPaymal/Trafalgar/README.md

 <hr>
 Here's the possible improvement I would like to make:<br>
 <br>
-- Add some animation to make the UX better
+- Add some animation to make the UX better<br>
 - As you can see on the figma link, there are a few background images, so I want to add it.
 - The app is responsive except for the biggest screen, so I need to add this too.